 - If you smoke tobacco, please stop for 2 days before and 7 days after surgery.
 Use of tobacco products during the post-operative period will cause poor wound healing including but not limited to death of tissue and prolonged healing with possible deformity.

-- If you consume alcoholic beverages, please stop 14 days before and two days after surgery.
+- If you consume alcoholic beverages, please stop 14 days before and 2 days after surgery.
 This will help prevent complications of bleeding.

-- We recommend a shower the evening or morning before surgery and freshly laundered clothes to help reduce the chance for getting an infection.
-Wear a shirt or blouse that buttons up the front.
+- We recommend a shower the evening or morning before surgery and freshly laundered clothes to help reduce the chance for getting infections.
+If you are having surgery on the head or neck please wear a shirt or blouse that buttons up the front.

 - A container for contact lenses or dentures should be brought if the surgical site is around your eyes or mouth.